Detained US Navy veteran freed by Iran as part of deal

 White’s release was cheered by Trump, whose administration has said it considers the release of detainees and hostages a priority.
 “I will never stop working to secure the release of all Americans held hostage overseas!” he tweeted.

-Despite widespread speculation, White’s release was not related to the deportation to Iran this week of Iranian scientist Sirios Asghari, the officials said.
-White’s release was linked instead to the Taerri case.
+Despite widespread speculation, White’s release was not related to the recent deportation to Iran of Iranian scientist Sirous Asgari, the officials said.
+It was linked instead to the Taerri case.

 Richardson said in a statement that the “release should have and could have been done earlier, but I am glad and relieved that Mike is on his way home to get treated.”
 White was diagnosed with COVID-19, but has been recovering.